coderaiser/putout/packages/putout/README.md

 ## Codemods

-`putout` supports `codemodes` in the similar to plugins way, just create a directory `~/.putout` and put your plugins there.
+🐊`Putout` supports `codemodes` in the similar to plugins way, just create a directory `~/.putout` and put your plugins there.
 Here is example: [convert-tape-to-supertape](https://github.com/coderaiser/putout/tree/master/codemods/plugin-convert-tape-to-supertape) and [this is example of work](https://github.com/coderaiser/putout/commit/ad02cebc344ce73cdee668cffc5078bf08830d52).

 ## API